Class Advisors Wear Many Different Hats

 - Provide feedback on courses and instructors to Institute staff and regents at the daily Class Advisor meetings.

 - Each participant will be paired with a qualified counselor at a time and place convenient for both, usually during a break or lunch.
-Appointments will be scheduled by the attendee and his or her assigned counselor.
+Attendees will be notified via text or email.

-The Class Advisor Roles and Responsibilities is available here as a PDF for more efficient printing.
+The Class Advisor Roles and Responsibilities text is available as a PDF for more efficient printing.